crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 which VisualVM displays as sleeping.

 ## Power of JVM instrumentation
-*(if you only knew the power... of the Dark Side.)*

 As you can see, the JVM provides an enormous amount of information regarding internal state of the JVM and the threads running within it.

-Star Wars references aside, the advantage of using Java as a server side software language can not be understated.
-There has never been a language with this much power while at the same time easy to author, and given the wealth of instrumentation, nearly trivial to observe and debug at runtime (including of course using thread dumps, in production itself.)
+The advantage of using Java as a server side software language can not be understated.

+There has never been a language with this much power while at the same time easy to author, with similar wealth of instrumentation.

 The instrumentation is one of the major advantages of the JVM over competing languages.
 While others offer similar, none are as elegant or powerful as the JVM today still in 2023.
 This same power has existed in the JVM